keygen-sh/request_migrations/README.md

 [![Gem Version](https://badge.fury.io/rb/request_migrations.svg)](https://badge.fury.io/rb/request_migrations)

 **Make breaking API changes without breaking things!** Use `request_migrations` to craft backwards-compatible migrations for API requests, responses, and more.
-This is being used in production by [Keygen](https://keygen.sh) to serve millions of API requests per day.
+This gem was extracted from [Keygen](https://keygen.sh) and is being used in production to serve millions of API requests per day.

 Sponsored by: